The Currys Black Friday sale 2021 has arrived – here’s what to shop

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Currys’s Black Friday 2021 sale is here: Shop the best early deals from Beats, Microsoft, Nespresso and more
+Currys’s Black Friday 2021 sale is here: Shop the best early deals from Samsung, Beats, Nespresso and more

-We’re bringing you the lowdown on how to bag the best bargains
+From Dyson vacuums to laptops and Apple iPhones, we’ve got you covered on the best bargains

-If you’ve been waiting until Black Friday – aka, the biggest shopping event of the year – to snap up a bargain on home appliances, TVs, laptops and tech gadgets, the team here at IndyBest are pleased to inform you that you’re going to be shopping a whole lot earlier than expected.
+If you’ve been waiting until Black Friday – aka, the biggest shopping event of the year – to snap up a bargain on home appliances, TVs, laptops and tech gadgets, then you won’t have to wait much longer, as the main event is now just two days away.

-That’s because, while the main event is still some weeks away, Currys has joined the likes Boots, Superdrug, Studio, AO and now Amazon by launching its Black Friday event early.
+Helping kick off the bonanza this year, Currys joined the likes of Boots, Superdrug, Studio, AO and Amazon to launch its Black Friday events early with thousands of deals to be had across its extensive catalogues.

 The sale includes hundreds of deals on a whole host of products including coffee machines, headphones, air fryers and tablets, meaning you’re truly spoiled for choice.